Yaroslav-Bondar/irregular-verb-trainer-MVC-/README.md

 Environments: MVC design pattern, HTML, CSS

 Features:
-  responsive/adaptive UI design
+  responsive/adaptive UI design,
-  storing verbs in json file
+  storing verbs in json file,
-  statistics on answers and loaded verbs user input validation
+  statistics on answers and loaded verbs, user input validation,

 How to use:
   download the repository and run index.html